wbond/oscrypto/readme.md

  - No compiler needed, ever.
 No need to pre-compile shared libraries.
 Just distribute the Python source files, any way you want.
- - Uses the operating system's crypto library - does not use OpenSSL on Windows or OS X.
+ - Uses the operating system's crypto library - does not require OpenSSL on Windows or OS X.
  - Relies on the operating system for security patching.
 You don't need to rebuild all of your apps every time there is a new TLS vulnerability.
  - Intentionally limited in scope to crypto primitives.
 Other libraries